cs-fullstack-fall-2018/sql-intro-1b-myiahm/README.md

 - 1.8 Compute the number of products with a price larger than or equal to $180.

+Select  price
+ from Products
+  where price >= 180

 - 1.9 Select the name and price of all products with a price larger than or equal to $180, and sort first by price (in descending order), and then by name (in ascending order).

+Select  price, name
+ from Products
+  where price  >= 180
+  order by price desc

+Select  price, name
+ from Products
+  where price  >= 180
+  order by name asc

 - 1.10 Select all the data from the products, including all the data for each product's manufacturer.

+Select Manufacturers.name , products.name
+ from Products
+  inner join Manufacturers on products.name = Manufacturers.name;

 - 1.11 Select the product name, price, and manufacturer name of all the products.